ac3lab/ac3lab.github.io/_posts/singular_post/2024-07-15-post_olympics_planner_2024.md

 <p align="justify">

-The implementation of the model involved three steps: creating a directed graph, calculating travel times, and assigning both preference scores and costs to each event.
+The implementation of the model involved three steps: creating a directed graph, calculating travel times, and assigning both preference scores and costs to each event.<br/><br/>

 We assigned a preference score to each event based on spectator interest, which was classified into five levels: Very Uninterested, Slightly Interested, Neutral, Interested, and Very Interested, with each level having an associated weight.
-Ticket prices were also factored in to reflect the cost of attending each event.
+Ticket prices were also factored in to reflect the cost of attending each event.<br/><br/>

 For on-site spectators, travel times between venues were computed using Geographic Information System (GIS) tools.
-These tools took into account real-world travel routes and car travel times to ensure that transitions between events were feasible within the given schedule.
+These tools took into account real-world travel routes and car travel times to ensure that transitions between events were feasible within the given schedule.<br/><br/>

 </p>